percona/pmm/docs/index.md

 <i info>:material-information: Info:</i> This is the documentation for the latest release, **PMM {{release}}** ([Release Notes](release-notes/{{release}}.md)).

-Percona Monitoring and Management (PMM) is a comprehensive, open-source tool designed by Percona to provide database observability, monitoring, and management capabilities across various databases, including MySQL, PostgreSQL, MongoDB, and their respective servers.
-With PMM, you can easily access and analyze detailed performance metrics for each query and node associated with your databases within a user-friendly interface.
+Percona Monitoring and Management (PMM) is the solution for all your database monitoring and management needs.
+Developed by Percona, PMM is an open-source platform that offers comprehensive observability, monitoring, and management capabilities for MySQL, PostgreSQL, MongoDB, and their corresponding servers.

+- PMM is designed to facilitate seamless access to comprehensive performance metrics for all the nodes and queries associated with your databases.
+Its user-friendly interface ensures easy navigation and analysis of the data, empowering you to make informed decisions based on the insights derived from the analysis.
-PMM is versatile in its deployment options and can be set up behind a firewall, on the cloud, or across hybrid platforms.
+- PMM is highly versatile and can be deployed behind a firewall, on the cloud, or across hybrid platforms.

-PMM is a software application that includes in-house and third-party components and tools.
-To set up basic PMM, you need to install a [server](reference/index.md#pmm-server) and a [client](reference/index.md#client) on each system that you want to monitor.
-See [PMM architecture](reference/index.md) for detailed information.
+- It is a complete package comprising in-house and third-party components and tools for all your monitoring requirements.
+- To set up basic PMM, you just need to install a [server](reference/index.md#server) and a [client](reference/index.md#client) on each system you intend to monitor.

+Let's dive deep into PMM and unlock the full potential of PMM.

 !!! quote ""